Osaka Prefecture

 Sefukuji Temple, the Saigoku Pilgrimage’s Most Remote Temple

 Centuries ago, many of the temples of the Saigoku Kannon Pilgrimage were very challenging to access.
 Often located deep within forests or high on mountains, the remoteness of these temples is part of why they were so sacred.
-The construction of railroads and other modern forms of transportation make getting to most Saigoku temples easy to reach.
-That being said, there are still few that still hard to access.
 One such temple is Sefukuji Temple, the fourth temple of Saigoku 33.

 Temple Trail